-The underwriters have agreed to reimburse us for a portion of our out-of-pocket expenses in connection with the offering in the amount of \$\), representing the fees we have agreed to pay Qatalyst for acting as our financial advisor.
-In addition, we have agreed to reimburse Qatalyst for its out of pocket expenses in an amount not to exceed \$50,000.
+The underwriters have agreed to reimburse us for a portion of our out-of-pocket expenses in connection with the offering in the amount of \$2.1 million, representing the fees we have agreed to pay Qatalyst for acting as our financial advisor.
+In addition, we have agreed to reimburse Qatalyst for its out-of-pocket expenses in an amount not to exceed \$50,000.
+The underwriters will not reimburse us for the out-of-pocket expenses which we have agreed to reimburse Qatalyst.